stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 sending signer has been updated.
 If the child zone is not part of a multi-signer setup this should be a no-op that does not cause any action.
-In a multi-signer setup, though, this hint provides the recipient of the notification with the same three options as in the NOTIFY(CDS) and NOTIFY(CSYNC) cases: schedule an immediate check, delay regular checks and ignore.
+In a multi-signer setup, though, this hint provides the recipient of the notification with the same options as in the NOTIFY(CDS) and NOTIFY(CSYNC) cases: schedule an immediate check, or ignore.

 # Who Should Send the Notifications?

-Because of the security model where a notification by itself never causes a change (it can only speed up the time until the next scheduled check for the same thing) who the sender is is not crucial.
+Because of the security model where a notification by itself never causes a change (it can only speed up the time until the next check for the same thing), the sender's identity is not crucial.

 This opens up the possibility of having the controller in a multi-signer setup send the CDS and CSYNC notifications to the parent,